5

 2002

-Ravine Bluffs: Charles R. Perry Residence 2002 (1915 - S.188).
+Ravine Bluffs: Chelsey R. Perry Residence 2002 (1915 - S.188).
 One of five rental homes designed by Frank Lloyd Wright for Sherman Booth.
 A square plan, refined from the Fireproof House Wright designed in1907 for the April issue of The Ladies" Home Journal.
 The first floor includes the kitchen, Dining Room and a large Living Room, with a centrally located fireplace.
 The upstairs has three bedrooms, one bath and a Sleeping porch.
 Built as a rental, the house was named for the first resident of the home, not Sherman Booth who commissioned the home.
 It has been established that Charles" name was actually Chesley R. Perry, who was married to Jessie Booth, one of Sherman Booth's sisters.
 It was conveyed to Chesley Perry by a warranty deed dated 1918 but not recorded until 1926.
 Photographed by Douglas M. Steiner in September, 2002.
 One 35mm slide and 14" x 9" high res digital image.
 2002.129.1217

 2002